 Strategy pattern is used when we have multiple algorithm for a specific task and client decides the actual implementation to be used at runtime.

 Strategy pattern is also known as Policy Pattern.
-We defines multiple algorithms and let client application pass the algorithm to be used as a parameter.
-One of the best example of this pattern is Collections.sort() method that takes Comparator parameter.
+We define multiple algorithms and let client application pass the algorithm to be used as a parameter.
+One of the best examples of this pattern is the Collections.sort() method that takes the Comparator parameter.
 Based on the different implementations of Comparator interfaces, the Objects are getting sorted in different ways.

 Check out Strategy Pattern post for implementation details and example program.